Is PSVR 2 backward compatible with PlayStation VR games?

-The original PlayStation VR headset has a few gems in its catalog.
-Astrobot Rescue Mission is a platforming joy, Superhot VR lets you live out your action hero dreams in an abstract shooter, and Resident Evil 7 is scarier than most dare imagine.
-While the PSVR didn’t gain as strong a foothold in the virtual reality market as perhaps Sony had hoped, it certainly showed the tech had a bright future in gaming.
+The original PlayStation VR headset has a few gems in its catalog, and you might have amassed a large library of games over the years.
+Astrobot Rescue Mission is a platforming joy, Superhot VR lets you live out your action hero dreams in an abstract shooter, and Resident Evil 7 is all the scarier when you’re eye to eye with the Baker family thanks to PSVR.

-If you just can’t wait that long, or want immediate access to a huge gaming library, consider whether the device is right for you.
-You might be better off weighing up the PSVR 2 vs Meta Quest 2 and opting for Meta’s flagship VR system instead, especially if you’ve been asking ‘is PSVR 2 wireless?’.
+If you want immediate access to a huge VR gaming library, consider whether the headset is right for you.
+You might be better off weighing up the PSVR 2 vs Meta Quest 2 and opting for Meta’s flagship VR system instead, especially if you’ve been asking ‘Is PSVR 2 wireless?’.
 Every game and app listed on the Meta Quest store is compatible with the Quest 2, including those that were released for the Oculus Quest way back when.

 Why isn’t PSVR 2 backward compatible?

 Notionally, the device is just too cutting-edge to support Sony’s less trail-blazing games of the past.

 Speaking during an episode of the Official PlayStation Podcast, the company’s SVP of platform experience, Hideaki Nishino, said PSVR games aren’t “compatible with PSVR 2 because PSVR 2 is designed to deliver a truly next-generation VR experience.

 “PSVR 2 has much more advanced features like all new controllers with haptic feedback and adaptive triggers and inside-out tracking, eye tracking in the headset, and 3D audio all coming together, of course.
 This means developing PSVR 2 requires a whole different approach from the original PSVR.”